 Here are our suggested stops when planning your North Wales road trip.
 We’ve picked these due to their beauty, but also proximity to Llandudno which is where we based ourselves.

 Llandudno is a popular beachside resort located in North Wales.
 It is also rumoured to be where Lewis Carroll was staying when he wrote part of Alice in Wonderland.
+It’s a gorgeous seaside place where you can just relax, and we highly recommend adding it to your North Wales itinerary.
 Here are some of the must see sights in Llandudno.